-Forced reps are one of the many training variations that you’ll see guys doing in the gym.
+Forced reps are one of the many training variations that you’ll see people doing in the gym.

-Since forced reps inherently require a spotter, you’ll generally see them done by guys who have a regular workout partner.
+Since forced reps inherently require a spotter, you’ll generally see them done by people who have a regular workout partner.

 Basically, forced reps are done after you have run out of steam on a set.
 At this point, the spotter will pick on the necessary slack, lifting an ever-growing percentage of each remaining rep for you and allowing you to complete the set.

-Now sometimes you’ll get guys who just impose this on their spotters without telling them, which is an example of bad gym etiquette; however, other guys use forced reps as a regular part of their training methodology, believing that it helps them get bigger and stronger.
+Now sometimes you’ll get people who just impose this on their spotters without telling them, which is an example of bad gym etiquette; however, other people use forced reps as a regular part of their training methodology, believing that it helps them get bigger and stronger.